 The Way Forward

 Jhpiego’s role in maternal and child health has expanded dramatically over the years, increasing its emphasis on nurses and midwives as primary care providers.
-From 1998 through the present, Jhpiego has led three of USAID’s global flagship programs focused on maternal and newborn health: the MNH Program, followed by the ACCESS Program, followed by the Maternal and Child Health Integrated Program (MCHIP) and the Maternal and Child Survival Program (MCSP).
+From 1998 through the present, Jhpiego has led four of USAID’s global flagship programs focused on maternal and newborn health: the MNH Program, the ACCESS Program, followed by the Maternal and Child Health Integrated Program (MCHIP) and the Maternal and Child Survival Program (MCSP).
 Today, Jhpiego leads MOMENTUM Country and Global Leadership, which is part of a suite of awards funded by USAID to holistically improve family planning and maternal and child health (RMNCH) interventions in 25 high-priority countries in partnership with ministries of health and other partners.

 Jhpiego’s dedicated teams of technical experts—in the areas of global learning; family planning/reproductive health/cervical cancer; maternal, newborn and child health; monitoring, evaluation and research; health systems strengthening; HIV/AIDS and infectious diseases; publications; and knowledge management—are renewing their efforts to pursue and disseminate practical, low-cost innovations that can make significant contributions to the health of women and their families.

 As Jhpiego moves forward, its staff will continue to respond to changing needs in the field, and they will continue to ask: How can we save more lives?